pandeyprashant123-coder/pandeyprashant123-coder/README.md

 ---

 ### :feelsgood: About Me :
-I'm an full-stack developer and aspiring ML enthusiast creating my own version of the digital world one step at a time.
+I'm an full-stack developer and aspiring ML/AI enthusiast creating my own version of the digital world one step at a time.
 All the coading projects are builtup from the scratch, from planning and some collaborating all the way to solving the real life problems with code.
 I am currently studying computer engineering in IOE,ERC.